This post may contain affiliate links. See our Privacy Policy.

 Instructions

-• Whisk the eggs in a small bowl and then whisk in about 1 cup of the hot mixture.
-Return the egg mixture to the saucepan and continue cooking over low heat, stirring, until the mixture coats a spoon or reaches a temperature of about 170 F to 180 F. Cover and chill thoroughly.
+- Whisk the egg yolks in a small bowl and then, while whisking briskly, add about 1 cup of the hot mixture.
+Return the egg mixture to the saucepan and continue cooking over low heat, stirring, until the mixture coats a spoon or reaches about 175°F to 185°F.3 large egg yolks

-• Freeze the chilled custard in an ice cream freezer, following the manufacturer’s directions.
+- Freeze the chilled custard in an ice cream freezer following the manufacturer's directions.
+If desired, add mini chocolate chips during the last few minutes of churning.

-• Pack the ice cream into a container; cover and freeze.
+- Pack the ice cream into a freezer container; cover and freeze for at least 3 hours, or until firm.

 Nutrition